Boima Karpeh: Biography

 Next year found him in Indonesia having a complete season with 23 games and 7 goals scored for Persisam Putra Samarinda.

 In August 2012 Jerry received invitation to travel in Iran and negotiate a contract with Sanat Naft but a contract wasn't established due to visa problems.

 Lately in January 2013 returned to India for the second time and signed a five-month contract until end of season to play for Pune FC and scored his first goal by opening the score in club's biggest win ever against United Sikkim.

 In the I-League match against Shillong Lajong F.C. on 25 March, he was brought in as a substitute for Pierre Djidjia Douhou on the 46th minute, and he equalised from a Jeje Lalpekhlua pass on the 51st minute, and then equalised again on the 59th minute from an Othallo Tabia cross to ensure a 2-2 draw.

 Personal life

-Boima Karpeh is a brother to Kailo Karpeh who currently plays soccer at Jubilee FC, and recently played for Australia Football West State League club Bayswater City SC that plays in the Liberian Premier League.
+Karpeh's brother, Kailo Karpeh, played for Liberian club Jubilee FC and Australian club Bayswater City SC.